-Entrepreneurial Development Programme (EDP) in India - Issues in the designing of a successful entrepreneurship development programmes - External Assistance Programmes.
-MSME's -Sickness of Units -Women Entrepreneurs
+Entrepreneurial Development Programme (EDP) in India - Issues in the designing of a successful entrepreneurship development programme - External Assistance Programme.
+MSME's -Sickness of Units

+-Women Entrepreneurs

-Entrepreneurial Behaviours and Motivation - N-Achievement and Management Success - Role and Importance of Entrepreneurs in Economic Growth -- Social Entrepreneurship.
+Entrepreneurial Behavior and Motivation - N-Achievement and Management Success - Role and Importance of Entrepreneurs in Economic Growth - Social Entrepreneurship.